China envoy raps Germany over meeting with Hong Kong activist | Devdiscourse

-The ambassador added that the Foreign Ministry in Beijing had summoned the German envoy in protest at the meeting - a statement later confirmed by Germany's foreign ministry.
+The ambassador added that the Foreign Ministry in Beijing had summoned the German ambassador in protest at the meeting.
 At a time when Hong Kong is being rocked by protests, pro-democracy activist Wong arrived in Berlin on Monday night and German Foreign Minister Heiko Maas received him.

 The ambassador said the countries were important partners.
 "We have a very good and long tradition of cooperation.
 We also have realistic needs to approach each other," he said.